2018 sem presser lecture

 Saturday 14 April | 17:00 | Westergastheater

 Presenting this year's Sem Presser lecturer

-The 2018 Sem Presser Lecture supported by DuPho will be given by Stephanie Sinclair, a Pulitzer Prize-winning journalist known for gaining unique access to the most sensitive gender and human rights issues around the world.
+The 2018 Sem Presser Lecture supported by DuPho was presented by Stephanie Sinclair, a Pulitzer Prize-winning journalist known for gaining unique access to the most sensitive gender and human rights issues around the world.
 Sinclair regularly publishes in esteemed outlets including National Geographic and The New York Times Magazine.

 Through her work, Sinclair portrays the lives of vulnerable girls subjected to practices such as child marriage, genital mutilation, and acid attacks, with dignity, depth, and empathy.
 Her ongoing 15-year series, “Too Young to Wed,” delves into how child marriage has altered the fate of tens of thousands of young girls.

 Who was Sem Presser?